 Must know this about Dolphin Shows!

-A few years ago I had an image in my head swimming with dolphins.
+A few years ago I had an image in my head swimming with dolphins or see a dolphin show.
 They are amazingly intelligent creatures with an adorable smile.
-But:
+But: I am glad I didn’t!

 A dolphin’s smile is the greatest deception.
 It creates the illusion that they’re always happy.― Ric O’Barry